American entry into World War I: Popular pacifism

-Henry Ford supported the pacifist cause by sponsoring a large-scale private peace mission, with numerous activists and intellectuals aboard the "Peace Ship' (the ocean liner Oscar II).
+Henry Ford supported the pacifist cause by sponsoring a large-scale private peace mission, with numerous activists and intellectuals aboard the "Peace Ship" (the ocean liner Oscar II).
 Ford chartered the ship in 1915 and invited prominent peace activists to join him to meet with leaders on both sides in Europe.
 He hoped to create enough publicity to prompt the belligerent nations to convene a peace conference and mediate an end to the war.
-The mission was widely mocked by the press, which wrote about the "Ship of Fools."
+The mission was widely mocked by the press as a "Ship of Fools".
 Infighting between the activists, mockery by the press contingent aboard, and an outbreak of influenza marred the voyage.
 Four days after the ship arrived in neutral Norway, a beleaguered and physically ill Ford abandoned the mission and returned to the United States; he had demonstrated that independent small efforts accomplished nothing.

 German agents

-On July 24, 1915, the German embassy's commercial attaché, Heinrich Albert, left his briefcase on a train in New York City, where an alert Secret Service agent, Frank Burke, snatched it up.
+On July 24, 1915, the German embassy's commercial attaché, Heinrich Albert, left his briefcase on a train in New York City, where an alert Secret Service agent, Frank Burke, snatched it.
 Wilson let the newspapers publish the contents, which indicated a systematic effort by Berlin to subsidize friendly newspapers and block British purchases of war materials.
-Berlin's top espionage agent, debonnaire Franz Rintelen von Kleist was spending millions to finance sabotage in Canada, stir up trouble between the United States and Mexico and to incite labor strikes.
+Berlin's top espionage agent, debonnaire Franz Rintelen von Kleist, was spending millions to finance sabotage in Canada, stir up trouble between the United States and Mexico, and incite labor strikes.
 Germany took the blame as Americans grew ever more worried about the vulnerability of a free society to subversion.
 Indeed, one of the main fears Americans of all stations had in 1916–1919 was that spies and saboteurs were everywhere.
 This sentiment played a major role in arousing fear of Germany, and suspicions regarding everyone of German descent who could not "prove" 100% loyalty.